joknarf/hasrv/README.md

 ```

 ```
-# hasrv.py -c mycluster
+# hasrv.py --config mycluster
 server1.domain
 ```
 configuration file is by default searched in :
-hasrv.conf file in the directory of hasrv.py
+* hasrv.conf file in the directory of hasrv.py
-~/.hasrv.conf
+* ~/.hasrv.conf
-/etc/hasrv.conf
+* /etc/hasrv.conf

 ### multiple fallback according to primary